 The cavernous sinuses (one on each side of the sella turcica, above and lateral to the sphenoid sinuses, anteriorly superior orbital fissure and posteriorly petrous part of the temporal lobe) are trabeculated cavernous spaces created by the layers of dura mater and filled with venous blood.
 This blood drains the superior and inferior ophthalmic veins and superficial cortical veins anteriorly and then drains into the basilar plexus posteriorly via the superior and inferior petrosal sinuses.

 The cavernous sinus has been coined the “anatomic jewel box” because it shares an intimate relationship with several important structures.
 Within the lumen of the cavernous sinuses pass the horizontal segment of the internal carotid artery, the sympathetic plexus and cranial nerve VI (abducens) medially.
 Whereas the outer layers of the lateral wall of the carotid sinus are traversed by cranial nerves III (oculomotor), V (the first and second branches, ophthalmic and maxillary, of the trigeminal) and IV (trochlear).

 Septic cavernous sinus thrombosis occurs from the following:

-Bacteria and other infectious organisms trigger thrombosis which then can trap infection within the cavernous sinus.
+1. Embolization of bacteria and other infectious organisms which trigger thrombosis which then can trap infection within the cavernous sinus.